Amrita537/ShadowMagicUIST24/README.md

 # ShadowMagic
-This repository contains row resolution dataset that has been collected from a comic company dedicated for the project "Stage-by-stage and Step-by-step: Designing Human-AI Collaborative Support for Professionals’ Comic Shadowing".
+This repository contains low resolution training dataset for the project "Stage-by-stage and Step-by-step: Designing Human-AI Collaborative Support for Professionals’ Comic Shadowing".
 There are N number of flat images and line drawing.
 For each flat, there are shadow image examples from four light directions (Left, Right, Top, Back).
 The image resolution is X*Y.

-Paper link (Will be updated soon)
+Paper link --->(Will be updated soon)

 The original dataset to train the AI models has been collected from the professionals of a single company who made shadows dedicated to this project.
 They first prepared 1,000 existing flat-colored line drawings made previously.
-Ofthese, they made 2 directions (left and right) of shadows for 960 and 4 directions for 40.
+Of these, they made 2 directions (left and right) of shadows for 960 and 4 directions for 40.
 This was because left and right had more variability which required more examples for generating to meet our quality standard while top and bottom directions were fairly consistent.
+Here is the contact to get the original dataset -->

 This dataset has been used in the two models below:
 1. Initial shadow prediction model: